Evilpaul/CANoeCamera/README.md

 # CANoeCamera
 Vector CANoe configuration integrating Image/Video capture using [AForge.NET](http://aforgenet.com/).
+Compatible with any camera that interfaces with DirectShow on Microsoft Windows.

 Based upon the latest AForge.NET [code](https://github.com/andrewkirillov/AForge.NET) with the following modifications: